2.1 Lab Goals

 # First, let's calculate the statistics of "total_pop"

-Please write the code by yourself to calculate the above statistics for the column “total_housing_unit” and paste the outputs to “Lab2 Report”.
+[Q3] Please use the summary function to calculate the descriptive statistics for the column “total_housing_unit” and paste the outputs to “Lab2 Report”.

 2.4.3 Visualization

 We are going to use the library ggplot2 visualization. ggplot2 is a very popular open-source data visualization package.
-Let’s install this package and launch it.
+Let’s install the package first using the function install.packages().

 # install packages (only need to install once)